HOME › TEACHING › BIOLOGY & AI CURE

 Muridae

-Thomas is testing the drift barrier hypothesis by asking whether rodents with small home ranges and low population density show faster chromosome evolution.
-He is using home range, population density, chromosome count, and genome size data across Muridae.
+Testing the drift barrier hypothesis by asking whether rodents with small home ranges and low population density show faster chromosome evolution.
+Using home range, population density, chromosome count, and genome size data across Muridae.

 Caudata

-Mary-Jo is testing whether paedomorphosis—retaining juvenile traits into adulthood—correlates with accelerated chromosome evolution in salamanders.
-She is mapping developmental strategy against karyotype change rates across Caudata.
+Testing whether paedomorphosis (retaining juvenile traits into adulthood) correlates with accelerated chromosome evolution in salamanders.
+Mapping developmental strategy against karyotype change rates across Caudata.

 🌸